osmoscraft/osmosnote/packages/server/public/devlog.md

 ## Code health

-- TODO
-  - Move all filename to id conversion to server side
 - Test (need real dom: playwright/cypress)
   - How to mock dom measure?
   - Port testing helpers to browser
 - Refactor command menu directives:
   - Open url and insert on save should be refactored into two directives:
     - data-url (string) and data-action ("open"|"insert-on-save")
 - Refactor history and change tracking: should runAtom auto update dirty state?
 - How does comand bar and keyboard shortcut share code?
   - Command bar should own its own keyboard shortcut service.
   - Input service should focus on handling text editing inputs, not command.
 - Refactor git utilities.
 They are a mess

+- DONE
+  - Move all filename to id conversion to server side

 ## Metadata engine v1

-- Use frontmatter for metadata
 - UI managed metadata entry
   - Design interaction pattern
-- Validate frontmatter on-save
+- Validate metadata on-save

 ## IDE V2